PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 <img src='./images/img_055.png' alt='img_055' width='600'/>

 To the bottom, the Activation status will display.
-This Windows 7 Guest is not activated because the SLIC 2.1 has not been passed through.
+This Windows 7 Guest is not activated because the VM does not have a SLIC 2.1.
+The Windows 7 Guest is activated when a SLIC 2.1 is passed through from the Windows 11 Host or Ubutun 24.10 Host.

 To the left the Device Manager will display: